Achwa 2 Hydroelectric Power Station: Location

 The power station is located across the Achwa River, in Gulu District, Northern Uganda.
 This location is at the border between Gulu District and Pader District, approximately 38 km north of the settlement of Aswa.
 This is approximately 50 km, by road, northeast of Gulu, the largest city in Northern Uganda.
-The geographical coordinates of the powr station are :03°07'46.0"N, 32°30'52.0"E (Latitude:3.129444; Longitude:32.514444).
+The geographical coordinates of the power station are: 03°08'55.0"N, 32°31'06.0"E (Latitude:3.148611; Longitude:32.518333).

 Overview

 This power station is one in a cascade of five power stations planned on the Achwa River totaling 109 MW, with Achwa 2 being the first to be built.
 Achwa 2 is a run-of-the-river hydroelectricity project with planned annual output of 281 GWh.

-The power generated will be evacuated via a 132kV high voltage transmission line to a substation in Lira, a distance of approximately 140 km, where it will be sold to the Uganda Electricity Transmission Company Limited (“UETCL”).
+The power generated will be evacuated via a 132kV high voltage transmission line to a substation in Lira, a distance of approximately 140 km, where it will be sold to the Uganda Electricity Transmission Company Limited ("UETCL").
 Other infrastructure that will be constructed include 9 km of service roads, a 38 km road to connect the site to the Gulu-Kitgum Road and a camp for the construction workers.